 Super Sevens Tournaments

 Both codes of the game have Sevens games, where each team field seven players.
 These games are played for two halves lasting seven minutes each.
-This format can be bet on at popular sportsbooks because it’s so fast-paced.
+More so, this format can be bet on at popular sportsbooks because it’s so fast-paced.

 Rugby Union Betting Tips